 United States Championship Ladder Match: Rey Mysterio vs. Andrade

-After the opening segment had set up a tag team title match between Buddy Murphy and Seth Rollins vs. The Viking Raiders for later in the evening, it was time for the opening bout.
+After the opening segment had set up a tag team title match between Buddy Murphy and Seth Rollins vs. The Viking Raiders for later in the evening, it was time for the opening bout of RAW.

 The one thing that has impressed me most about WWE programing over the recent weeks is that the curtain-raisers for both of the big shows have been some of the best wrestling the company has had to offer for a long time.
 And this was no exception.